danbrough/kotlinxtras/README.md

 ## Description

+This repo is serving two purposes at the moment.
+One is for tweaks of popular kotlin multiplatform packages for android native and linuxArm64, linuxArm32Hfp support.
+That you'll find in the [repos](./repos/) folder.

-This repo is intended to serve as a hub for tweaking common kotlin libraries for unsupported platforms.
+The other is a complimentary plugin for cross-compiling native libraries for kotlin multiplatform.
-In particular the non linuxX64 platforms get neglected as well as the android native targets.

 Precompiled versions will be published at `mavenCentral()` under [my repository](https://repo.maven.apache.org/maven2/org/danbrough/).
 They might take a while to get there so pre-releases can be found in [the sonatype staging section](https://s01.oss.sonatype.org/content/groups/staging/org/danbrough/)
 So you don't need to download this project and compile it, unless you want to.